The Intricate Bond: Nails And Fingers Connection Explored

 nailicy

 The nail is firmly attached to the nail bed beneath it.
 The nail and nail bed separate at the tip of the finger or toe, where the end of the nail sticks out.
-This allows us to use our nails as tools, for example for scratching.
+This separation allows us to use our nails as tools, for instance, for scratching.
 The nails are also an important part of the sense of touch.
-The nail is framed by the lateral nail folds on the left and right side of it.
 The skin bordering the lower end of the nail is called the proximal nail fold.
-A thin layer of skin, known as the cuticle, grows over the nail there.
+A thin layer of skin, known as the cuticle, grows over the nail here.

 nailicy